lokesh-balla/GoVersionManager/docs/commands/index.md

 # Commands

-GoVersionManager provides a simple command-line interface for managing multiple Go versions.
+gvm provides a simple command-line interface for managing multiple Go versions.
 All commands follow a consistent pattern and provide helpful error messages.

 ## Command Overview